Copyright Infringement Online

 To report the infringement directly to the platform, you will need to file a statement through the help center of the social media platform on which it has occurred.
 In some cases, such as on Facebook, you will need an account to be able to fill out the form.
 Although each major platform has their own policies and requirements, they largely conform to the DMCA requirements outlined above, as most social media sites are based in the US.

-For more specific information on individual social media platforms and links to the infringement forms, please see the Facebook, Instagram and Twitter guidelines.
+For more specific information on individual social media platforms and links to the infringement forms, please see the Facebook, Instagram and Twitter guidelines as some examples.

 Litigation